-Casey became the Marketing & Events Specialist in July 2016 for the Institute on Violence, Abuse and Trauma in San Diego, CA. She earned her Bachelor’s degree in Business Administration with an emphasis in Marketing from California State University San Marcos in San Marcos, CA. Although she is new to the Marketing industry, she is experienced in social media marketing, email campaigns, and event planning.
-Casey has planned and executed events both professionally and as a parent volunteer for her son’s schools for the past six years.
+Casey Rodriguez became the Institute on Violence, Abuse and Trauma's Marketing & Events Specialist in July 2016.
+She earned her Bachelor’s degree in Business Administration with an emphasis in Marketing from California State University San Marcos in San Marcos, CA. Although she is new to the Marketing industry, she is experienced in social media marketing, email campaigns, and event planning.
+Casey has planned and executed events both professionally and as a parent volunteer for her son’s schools over the past six years.
 As a native of southern San Diego, Casey has seen the negative impact that abuse and violence can have on a community.
 She strives to build her career around IVAT's mission in promoting violence-free living and helping survivors of violence, abuse, and trauma.
 Casey currently lives with her young and only son in San Diego, CA.

 Crystal Roman is a native San Diegan, although born in Massachusetts she has spent much of her life in sunny San Diego.
 Crystal joined the Institute on Violence, Abuse & Trauma (IVAT) in May of 2015 and started working with the National Partnership to End Interpersonal Violence (NPEIV) shortly after, in July of 2015.
 Currently, Crystal is the Executive Administrative & Partnership Assistant, who has devoted her time and efforts to accomplishing the mission and goals of the IVAT and NPEIV in ending forms of violence.
 Crystal came to the IVAT with a background in the legal field, during her employment with the IVAT and NPEIV Crystal has acquired certification in project management and marketing.
 She is in the process of transitioning from partnership responsibilities to managerial and accounting needs for the Family Violence and Sexual Assault Institute (FVSAI) and IVAT, inclusive of FVSAI’s new Ho’omaluhia branch.